Logan1x/Python-Scripts/README.md

 # For Windows Users
 python youtube-bot-windows.py
 ```

+* ### Air Quality Script
+    - This script renders the air quality from the location of the user
+    - The location is fetched using the user's IP address

+    - This script requires a key from WAQI.
+    - It is free and can be fetched from http://aqicn.org/data-platform/token/#/
+    #### Usage Instructions
+    ```python
+    python air-quality.py token
+    ```

 #### NOTE:
 In case your browser stoped working delete/comment the following line in the script.
 #### _Linux_